Overcoming the Limitations of Traditional Object Storage

 OpenIO SDS is an open source software solution that runs on commodity hardware.
 If you have a modern datacenter server, and your software only needs only one core and 512MB of RAM to run, what do you do with all the rest of the available resources?
 Why not use them to offload compute tasks from the rest of the infrastructure?
 This is exactly why we use the word “serverless”.

 Grid for Apps is an event-driven compute framework that works on top of OpenIO SDS.
 It intercepts all the events that happen at the storage layer, and it is able to trigger specific applications or scripts to act on the data (and metadata) stored in the object store.
 By consolidating data and applications on the storage infrastructure, you are able to save on external servers and have fewer other components to manage.

-There were a number of words that could describe this, but Serverless was the most appropriate.
+There were a number of words that could describe this, but seerverless is the most appropriate.
 Grid for Apps is also very similar to what you get from AWS S3+Lambda in the public cloud.

-Our customers love Grid for Apps, and they are already using it for applications such as metadata enrichment, data indexing and search, pattern recognition, machine learning, data filtering, video transcoding, and so on.
+Our customers are already using Grid for Apps for applications such as metadata enrichment, data indexing and search, pattern recognition, machine learning, data filtering, video transcoding, and so on.
 Grid for Apps simplifies many operations and workflows, and is very easy to adopt.
 So Serverless could mean that you need fewer servers to do the same job; or, to put it another way, you don’t need external servers to run a lot of tasks.

 The first goal of any IT professional is to avoid complexity.
 OpenIO SDS simplifies the life of developers and system administrators while contributing to lower TCO.
 By adapting OpenIO SDS to our customers’ requirements, we provide flexibility and efficiency.
 And this is also why we have a great success rate when we do PoCs with potential customers.
-Next-Generation Object Storage: because we are different at the core.
+We are different at the core.